itsmahbub/itsmahbub.github.io/_pages/experiences.md

 ***
 Responsibilities:

-- Configured multi-master shared ElasticSearch cluster and exposed this service to multiple AWS accounts securely through AWS Private Link.
+- Developed a search application utilizing an ElasticSearch cluster, ensuring seamless and secure access to the search functionality from the client's AWS account via AWS Private Link.
-- Developed and improved CI/CD release and deployment pipelines used by 40+ products.
+- Developed and improved CI/CD pipelines to facilitate the continuous delivery of over 40 products across 80+ clients.
-- Migrated legacy application from EC2 instance to Elastic Container Service.
+- Led the migration of legacy applications from EC2 instances to Elastic Container Service.

 ### Software Engineer, [Field Information Solutions Ltd]()
 #### May 2018 - Jul 2019 | Dhaka, Bangladesh

 ***
 Responsibilities:
-- Developed API endpoints to support both web application and mobile application for last-mile sales distribution product.
+- Developed API endpoints supporting web and mobile applications for last-mile sales distribution application.
-- Revised and modularized old codebase to increase the code re-usability in new projects.
+- Modularized and optimized legacy codebase for increased reusability.

 ### Junior Software Engineer, [Field Information Solutions Ltd]()